 - Biometric devices: Fingerprint, handprint, or facial recognition readers can carry a hefty price tag and still require residents to go into the office to register their prints or photo.

-- Cell phones using Bluetooth: Affordable, most people won’t share their phone with someone, and touchless (no physical key and no pushing buttons on a touchpad).
-Choose a commercial smart lock or a Bluetooth access control reader for a door using an electronic door lock.
+- Smartphones using Bluetooth: It’s affordable, most people won’t share their cell phone with someone else, and it’s touchless (no physical key and no pushing buttons on a touchpad).
+Options include a commercial smart lock or a Bluetooth access control reader for a door using an electronic door lock.

-For touchless access control systems, if you need something more convenient and affordable, consider a Bluetooth access control reader for smartphones with smart keys.
-These not only provide a lower-cost option, but they can be easily added to an existing system in minutes.
+If you have a card or fob system already – you can update that system with a touchless access control system.
+It’s easy to add a Bluetooth access control reader for smartphones with smartkeys.
+These not only provide a lower-cost option than revamping your existing infrastructure, but they can be easily added to an existing system in minutes.

 - Users don’t share phones like they do key cards.
 Users will rarely let others use their phones, which limits any exposure of others, as well as delivers some inherent security by eliminating sharing.